RememberOfLife/mirabel/README.md

   * server already has dependencies on code that also does graphics, i.e. the game catalogue also serves imgui game configs
 * network client should try reconnecting itself on lost connection, cache access params for that
 * use proper directory where the binary is located to infer default resource paths, ofc should also be passable as a config
-* add fullscreen toggle to main menu bar
 * chess frontend sounds
 * chess frontend animations
-* change window title:
-  * loaded game and frontend
-  * connected server if any
-  * mirabel version
 * sound
   * sound menu for muting and volume
   * https://gist.github.com/armornick/3447121